gpbl/react-day-picker/docs/support.md

 ---
-sort: 9
-section: DayPicker API
+section: Getting started
-title: Hooks Reference
+title: Find Help and Support
 description: Use the DayPicker hooks in Custom Components to access the DayPicker props, context, and state.
 ---

-# Hooks
+# Find Help and Support

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nullam euismod, nisl eget